GlobularOne/snr/docs/source/user_guide/configuration.rst

 default_primary_nameserver
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Sets the primary nameserver (primary dns server) of the generated host OS.
+Sets the primary nameserver (primary DNS server) of the generated host OS.

 **Type: IP address (v4 only)**